asidko/binance-hotcold/README.md

 ## Installation

-1. Make sure python and is installed on your machine
+1. Make sure python is installed on your machine

 Example of installation on Ubuntu Linux:
 ```bash